 - Do not approach the landslide area, as it often remains unstable.

 Evacuate your home if it has been damaged or you are in danger, or if the authorities ask you to leave.
 If you don't know where to go, contact your municipality.
-For more information, see the Evacuation page.
+For more details, consult the page Evacuate your home.

-See the list of disasters for which assistance may be payable (French only) and information about the financial assistance program (French only).
+See the list of disasters for which assistance may be payable (French only) and information about the financial assistance program.